ASillyNeko/Discord-To-Titanfall-Bridge/README.md

 # Titanfall To Discord

-Remove (https://) From Webhook Url Otherwise It'll Just Be (https://)
+If You Set The Convar In The Startup Args Remove (https://) From Webhook Url Otherwise It'll Just Be (https://)

 Make A Webhook By Hovering Over The Channel And Clicking On (Edit Channel) And Going To (Integrations) Then Click On (Webhooks)